FlyinOrion/cpp-kapela/README.md

 cd build
 cmake -G "Visual Studio 12 Win64" ..
 ```

-And then do Build.
+And then do the Build.
 Good luck!

+### HTML wallet:

+1. First run kapelad, wait until it syncs...
+2. Than run simplewallet in JSON-RPC enabled mode on 48782 port:
+`./simplewallet --wallet-file=WALLETFILE --password=PASSWORD --rpc-bind-port=48782`
+3. Wait until it syncs...
+4. Open wallet.html page in browser and you should see a web GUI